 - Clean up garden debris and cut back and remove any diseased or infested foliage.

-- Protect evergreens from deer damage by circling with stakes and burlap.
+- Protect evergreens from deer damage by circling with stakes and burlap or spraying with a deterrent.

-- Protect young trees from mice damage by wrapping wire fencing around the bottom portion of the trunk.
+- Protect the bark of young trees from mice damage by wrapping wire fencing around the bottom portion of the trunk.
+Use something like hardware clother, with extremely small openings.

 - Protect plants from vole damage by not mounding mulch too close to the plant.